Today, we’re talking about free financial advice and really all financial advice.

 The belief that if you save for retirement, you can’t enjoy your life now is entirely untrue.

-It’s a problem.
+This belief is a problem.

 How to Get Good Advice From a Qualified Advisor